Rocky: The Ultimate Film Franchise!

 The film received negative reviews from critics, with criticism for its screenplay, characterization, continuity errors and medical inaccuracies.

-A sequel, Rocky Balboa was released 16 years later in 2006.
+A sequel, Rocky Balboa, was released 16 years later in 2006.

 6. Rocky Balboa (2006)